-Sit students in pairs facing one another with one facing the screen and the other facing away.
-Turn the sound down and play about two minutes of film.
-Choose the section carefully ensuring there’s enough action.
-The student watching must explain what’s happening to their partner.
+Sit students in pairs facing one another, with one facing the screen and the other facing away.
+Turn the sound down and play about two minutes of video.
+Choose the section carefully to ensure there's enough action.
+The student watching must explain what's happening to their partner.
 Then change places so the other student gets a turn.
 Then watch the whole clip to see how accurate they were.
-If you like, do the task once, then ask the students who were the viewers which words they needed.
+If you like, do the task once, then ask the students who were watching which words they needed.
 Put some vocabulary on the board then repeat the task so they get another go at describing the action.

 This can be a lot of fun.
-Choose a scene (I last did it with a cheesy South American soap opera) and get the students into groups according to how many characters there are.
+Choose a scene and get the students into groups according to how many characters there are.
 Play the scene without volume and get each student to choose a character.
 Play it again, stopping after each bit of speech and get the students to invent the dialogue.
 You need to go slowly and play back many times to give the students time to think and write.
 When they have the dialogue for the scene, play again and get each group to dub the scene with their dialogue.
 You can also do this with adverts.